Girafboy/RE-toy/README.md

 Here are some examples of how to use the commands:

-- Run the reachability algorithm RE-toy of specific parameters on a randomly generated DAG with 100 nodes and an average degree of 3 with a maximum execution time of 10 seconds:
+- Run the reachability algorithm RE-toy of specific parameters on a randomly generated DAG with 100 nodes and an average degree of 3 with a maximum execution time of 10 seconds, and store the results in the specified path:

   ````
-  ./reachability --time 10 --graph --random 100 3 --algorithm re_toy 32 2.0
+  ./reachability --time 10 --graph --random 100 3 --algorithm re_toy 32 2.0 --result_file ./result.csv
   ```

-- Run the reachability algorithm BFL of specific parameters on a specified graph file:
+- Run the reachability algorithm BFL of specific parameters on a specified graph file, and store query time records under specified directory:

   ````
-  ./reachability --time 1000 --graph --file /path/to/graph.txt --algorithm bfl 5
+  ./reachability --time 1000 --graph --file /path/to/graph.txt --algorithm bfl 5 --result_dir ./query_time/
   ```

 - Run tests to validate the correctness of the algorithm PLL on a random graph with a specific seed without limiting the maximum execution time: